Magic Mouse

 The Magic Mouse is a multi-touch wireless computer mouse sold by Apple Inc. and manufactured by Foxconn.
 The first-generation Magic Mouse was released on October 20, 2009, and introduced multi-touch functionality to a computer mouse.
-Taking after the iPhone, iPod Touch, and multi-touch MacBook touchpads, the Magic Mouse allows the use of multi-touch gestures and inertia scrolling across the surface of the mouse, designed for use with macOS.
+Following the iPhone, iPod Touch, and multi-touch MacBook touchpads, the Magic Mouse supports multi-touch gestures and inertia scrolling across the surface of the mouse.
+It is designed for use with macOS.

-The second-generation Magic Mouse (initially marketed as Magic Mouse 2) was released on October 13, 2015, removing the use of AA batteries, instead including a lithium-ion rechargeable battery, and a Lightning port for charging and pairing, and was later made fully compatible with iPadOS.
+The second-generation Magic Mouse, initially marketed as the Magic Mouse 2, was released on October 13, 2015.
+It uses a non-removable lithium-ion rechargeable battery and originally included a Lightning port for charging and pairing.
+It was later made fully compatible with iPadOS.
 An October 2024 revision replaced the Lightning port with a USB-C port.

 Models

 1st generation (A1296)

-The first generation Magic Mouse was released on October 20, 2009, and introduced multi-touch functionality.
+The first-generation Magic Mouse was released on October 20, 2009, and introduced multi-touch functionality.
 It connects wirelessly to a Mac computer via Bluetooth.
-It is powered by two AA batteries, and operates using a solid-state laser tracking sensor like the previous-generation wireless Mighty Mouse.
-Apple includes two non-rechargeable batteries in the box.
-Until 2016, Apple sold a battery charger that included two rechargeable NiMH AA batteries, designed for use with Mac peripherals.
+It is powered by two AA batteries and uses a solid-state laser tracking sensor, similar to the previous-generation wireless Mighty Mouse.
+Apple included two non-rechargeable batteries in the box.
+Until 2016, Apple sold an Apple Battery Charger with two rechargeable NiMH AA batteries designed for use with Mac peripherals.

-Like its predecessor, the Mighty Mouse, the Magic Mouse includes support for secondary click.
-The Magic Mouse has been included with most desktop Mac computers since its introduction, including the iMac, iMac Pro, and third-generation Mac Pro, as well as being available as a standalone purchase.
+Like its predecessor, the Mighty Mouse, the Magic Mouse supports secondary click.
+The Magic Mouse has been included with most desktop Mac computers since its introduction, including the iMac, iMac Pro, and third-generation Mac Pro, and has also been sold separately.

-The Magic Mouse borrows design elements from the preceding Apple Pro Mouse, notably its seamless "zero-button" design and translucent acrylic surface for 360-degree scrolling, replacing the rubber scroll ball on the Mighty Mouse.
-The mouse does not support left and right-clicking simultaneously, and also removes the ability to middle click without third-party software workarounds.
+The Magic Mouse borrows design elements from the preceding Apple Pro Mouse, including its seamless "zero-button" design and translucent acrylic surface.
+Its multi-touch surface enables 360-degree scrolling, replacing the rubber scroll ball used on the Mighty Mouse.
+The mouse does not support left- and right-clicking simultaneously and does not support middle click without third-party software workarounds.

 2nd generation (A1657)

-The second generation Magic Mouse was introduced in October 2015, alongside the Magic Keyboard and second-generation Magic Trackpad.
-A space gray color was introduced with the iMac Pro in 2017, and was later made available as a standalone purchase. iPadOS 13.4 introduced mouse support to iPads for the first time, and supports all functionality of the second generation Magic Mouse.
+The second-generation Magic Mouse was introduced in October 2015 alongside the Magic Keyboard and second-generation Magic Trackpad.
+A space gray color was introduced with the iMac Pro in 2017 and later became available as a standalone purchase. iPadOS 13.4 introduced mouse support to iPads and supports all functionality of the second-generation Magic Mouse.

 A variety of pastel colors were introduced in 2021 to match the colors of the M1 iMac.
-Additionally, standalone purchases include a USB-C to Lightning cable, instead of USB-A to Lightning.
-The space gray color was replaced by a black color with a silver aluminum finish in 2022, which was originally only available bundled with the third-generation Mac Pro.
-All colors of the second-generation Magic Mouse have been introduced alongside matching colors for various Magic Keyboard models.
+Standalone purchases included a USB-C to Lightning cable instead of a USB-A to Lightning cable.
+In 2022, the space gray color was replaced by a black color with a silver aluminum finish, which was originally available only with the third-generation Mac Pro.
+Colors of the second-generation Magic Mouse have been introduced alongside matching colors for various Magic Keyboard models.